hyperledger/fabric/docs/source/membership/membership.md

 identities from the `ORG1-MANUFACTURING` OU might be able to access a channel, whereas `ORG1-DISTRIBUTION` cannot.

-Finally, though this is a slight misuse of OUs, they can sometimes be used by different organizations in a consortium to distinguish each other.
+Finally, they can sometimes be used by different organizations in a consortium to distinguish each other.
 In such cases, the different organizations use the same Root CAs and Intermediate CAs for their chain of trust, but assign the `OU` field to identify members of each organization.